 Make sure that you read our daily communication boards located right outside the classroom for information about your child’s daily activities, as well as check the website, www.littleone-preschool.comfor the monthly newsletters, menus and other information.
 It is also important that you refer to our monthly calendar to be aware of all the upcoming events and activities.

 Don’t forget to bring in your child’s school supplies, which include a snack item, a family picture, and a complete change of clothing (labeled please) in a large ZIPLOC BAG labeled with your child’s name.
 Remember to mark all your child’s outerwear, including shoes and boots, to prevent loss.

 Don’t forget to sign up with your child’s teachers for special day/birthday celebrations and to volunteer.
 Thank-you in advance for all your help!

 We also recommend pull on half-pant nylon “snow pants” rather than the heavy bib style ski snow pants.
-Most children cannot operate the buckles on bib pants and the half-pant is easy for your child to pull on and off.
-Please buy waterproof mittens rather than gloves – again they are easier for your child to put on and foster self-help skills.
+Most children cannot operate the buckles on bib pants and the half-pant is easy for children to pull on and off.
+Please buy waterproof mittens rather than gloves – again they are easier for children to put on and foster self-help skills.